-Lynn McKee & Virginia Blacklidge
+Lynn McKee & Virginia Blacklidge This book addresses the social needs

-This book addresses the social needs of children with mental handicaps and other developmental challenges.
+This book addresses the social fices of children with mental handicaps and other developmental challenges.
 The authors advise parents to play a crucial role in the education of their children concerning sexuality.
 Discussion topics include growing up, responsible sexual behavior, masturbation, social life, sexual orientation, fertility and birth control, sexual abuse, and marriage.
 1986, 56 pp., \$7.25 + postage and handling.

-Planned Parenthood: Shasta Diablo, 1291 Oakland Blvd., Walnut Creek, CA 94596; 510/935-4066.
+Planned Parenthood: Sbasta Diablo, 1291 Oakland Blud., Walnut Greek, CA 94596; 510/935-4066.